BloodyBaRGaIn/MyGreatestBot/README.md

 - Vk
 - Spotify

-Also can use MSSQL local server for ignored tracks and artists storing.
+Also can use MSSQL local server.
+See Database commands category.